 OHB in the Snow

-The CIA’s Original Headquarters Building is depicted during a snow storm.
+The CIA’s Original Headquarters Building (OHB) during a snow storm.
 The building was designed in the mid-1950s by the New York firm Harrison and Abramovitz.
-The designers followed the vision of former DCI Allen Dulles, who dreamed of a place where intelligence officers could work in a college campus-like atmosphere.
-He also wanted this secure and secluded environment to be close to US policymakers.
-(Langley is 13 km (8 mi) outside of downtown Washington.)
-OHB’s cornerstone was laid on 3 November 1959.
-Construction was completed in March 1961.
+The designers followed the vision of former DCI Allen Dulles for a place where intelligence officers could work in a college campus-like atmosphere.
+He also wanted this secure and secluded environment to be close to US policymakers, and Langley is 13 km (8 mi) outside downtown Washington.
+The OHB cornerstone was laid on 3 November 1959, with construction completed in March 1961.
 OHB consists of 130,000 sq m (1,400,000 sq ft) of space.
 OHB and its companion, New Headquarters Building, sit on 104 hectares (258 acres) of land.

 OHB in the Snow